 And then the company laid off a third of the work force, the entire marketing department vanished in a puff of smoke, management changed hands, I departed for elsewhere, and the firm as a whole passed into, not quite oblivion, but a very different condition.
 My work faded into pixel heaven with it.
 And some of that work was rather nice:

 One of the sad things about being in web design is that every few years (sometimes every few weeks), management wants a ‘fresh look’, and a perfectly good if not spectacular and effective web site vanishes into digital oblivion.
 Your best work is not only gone but leaves no trace.
-Thus there’s no Kirtas web site I can point you to, only to pictures of some of the earliest layouts.
+Thus there’s no grand Kirtas web site I can point you to, only to pictures of some of the earliest layouts.
 Still, it’s a pleasure to have had a chance to do major work for a major client.
 It stretches you.

 Web design and internet marketing